bb-io/LanguageWeaver/README.md

 - **Translate text** translates a text input.
 - **Translate file** translates a file input.
 Supported file formats can be found [here](https://developers.languageweaver.com/api/lw/common/input-formats.html).

-Both translation endpoints can have a mode of either "quality" or "speed".
+All translation endpoints can have a mode of either "quality" or "speed".

+- **Translate text with QE**
+- **Translate file with QE** both apply a quality estimation to the translated content.
+Source language is required and cannot be guessed.
+These actions have limited language combinations available and you should check available models in your Language Weaver account for supported language combinations.

+Quality estimation and ABBYY PDF conversion have to be enabled for your account in the Language Weaver settings.

 ### Identification